Guide To Visiting The North Rim of the Grand Canyon

 Dog friendly hikes Grand Canyon

-Mule rides are surprisingly popular.
 You’ll want to research some of the guiding outfits to plan your adventure.

-Cruising the North Rim Scenic Drive
+Cruise the North Rim Scenic Drive

 Point Imperial Grand Canyon Scenic Drive

-Point Imperial lookout sign
+Point Imperial lookout sign.

 The Scenic Drive is 23 miles to the Cape Royal lookout point from the Visitor Center.
 It takes roughly an hour each way.

-Be sure to stop at the other main lookout points, including Point Imperial, Vista Encantada, Roosevelt Point, Walhalla Overlook, and Angels Window, to enjoy the views and take photos.
+You can also stop at the other main lookout points, including Point Imperial, Vista Encantada, Roosevelt Point, Walhalla Overlook, and Angels Window, to enjoy the views and take photos.

 How To Get to the North Rim